stoeckmann/xwallpaper/README.md

 # xsetwallpaper

 The xsetwallpaper utility allows you to set image files as your X wallpaper.
-JPEG and PNG file formats are supported, both being configurable and therefore no fixed dependencies.
+JPEG, PNG, and XPM file formats are supported, all of them being configurable and therefore no fixed dependencies.

 The wallpaper is also advertised to programs which support semi-transparent backgrounds.